rraggl/rraggl/_posts/2015-11-03-My-take-on-dumbphones.md

 The next step will be to cancel my contract.
 At the moment, I am still tied to a contract until June 2016, for which I pay about 38,- Euros per month.
 I intend to cancel it as soon as I get the chance and switch to a cheaper SIM-only offer which will cost me less then half of that and allows me to cancel it anytime I want to.

 And last but not least, as they say in the viral YouTube Video by Gary Turk called “Look Up”: smart phones and dumb people.

+I don't know if I will be able to keep it this way.
+People tend not to call anymore and prefer WhatsApp instead (grr!).

 By the way, the Note 3 is for sale with a whole bunch of accessories, so if you are interested, feel free to head over to Marktplaats and check it out.
 It served me well and is a great device in itself, but I do not longer want to live this way.
 And because living on unemployment pay, I can use every Euro I can get.